 Most importantly, though, I’m looking forward to getting a little time back so that I can connect with people.
 The truth is that for the past year I’ve been a horrible friend, a pretty lousy husband and a not-so-great dad.
 I’ve been a weak manager, an absent boss and a less than ideal teammate.
 Over the past couple of weeks I’ve enjoyed getting back to being the husband, father, CEO and friend that I want to be.
 At the end of the day, it’s our relationships with each other that really matter.

 I couldn’t have done it without you.

 There are so many people who have been instrumental to the 3Pillar journey.
 On the home front this never would have happened without Teresa’s and the kid’s support.
 They’ve been amazingly patient with a distracted dad.
 And, to my mom, dad and the rest of my extended family.
 I’m so grateful for the care you gave my family while I was on the road for extended periods.
-This type of milestone that simply doesn’t happen without that kind of support from your friends and family.
+This type of milestone simply doesn’t happen without that kind of support from your friends and family.